 Call a professional pest control company to help learn how to get rid of springtails.
 These professionals can perform a complete inspection.
 They will then advise you on the best plan of attack.

 How to kill springtails?

-Does vinegar kill springtails is a frequently asked topic regarding springtail eradication.
+Does vinegar, a common springtail killer, kill springtails effectively?
+This is a frequently asked topic regarding springtail eradication.
 But, know that the high acidity of vinegar burns the pests, immediately killing them when poured or sprayed on springtails.
 As an alternative, you could also burn and drown them in a mix of water and detergent.